ITALY TRAVEL GUIDE

 Theft or pickpocketing, which could happen in most places to be honest, is typically the normal tourist concern, which could happen in most places to be honest.

-Beyond that, there is nothing I can recall from Italy making it more of a “safety concern” than traveling in my own home country, so my standard tips for solo and female solo travelers in Italy are:
+Beyond that, there is nothing I can recall from Italy making it more of a “safety concern” than traveling in my own home country, so my standard tips for solo and female travelers in Italy are:

 - always carry photo ID with you; if you don’t want your passport on you at all times, at least carry a copy of it.